ewasm/testnet/rust.md

 ## 3. Writing Ewasm contracts

-The Ewasm specification, in addition to the normal constraints of the blockchain, makes writing code for Ewasm contracts a little different from writing plain Rust.
+In addition to the normal constraints of the blockchain, the Ewasm [specification](https://github.com/ewasm/design) makes writing code for Ewasm contracts a little different from writing plain Rust.

 The following is a list of rules and best practices for writing Ewasm contracts.